PouyaT/PouyaT.github.io/README.md

 ## About Me

-I am a current Senior at the University of Oklahoma (OU) studying Computer Engineering with a minors in Computer Science and Math
+I am a current Senior at the University of Oklahoma (OU) studying Computer Engineering with minors in Computer Science and Math

 ### Personal Work